13 of the Best Aloe Varieties for Landscaping and Containers

 The blue-green leaves are arranged in a rosette pattern, and are often tinged with red or rose, with red or deep blue-green marginal teeth.

-A horizontal image of a lone Aloe ferox growing in a dry, desert-like landscape pictured on a blue sky background.
+A horizontal image of a large Aloe ferox plant growing wild.

 Often confused with tree aloe species, A. ferox forms a single trunk and sports red-orange inflorescences that can reach up to two feet above the crown of foliage.